octobercms/docs/3.x/extend/backend/navigation.md

 <a id="oc-navigation-menus"></a>
 ## Navigation Menus

-Plugins can extend the back-end navigation menus by overriding the `registerNavigation` method of the [Plugin registration class](#oc-registration-file).
+Plugins can extend the back-end navigation menus by overriding the `registerNavigation` method of the [plugin registration file](../extending.md).
 This section shows you how to add menu items to the back-end navigation area.
 An example of registering a top-level navigation menu item with two sub-menu items:

 ```php
 public function registerNavigation()